 You got royalty cheques from that though, right?

-Haha, I wanted to leave so bad that I signed whatever their lawyers gave me… I don’t regret it anymore, but back then, I ended up looking for work whilst they were having success off the album I produced and co-wrote.
+To be honest, I wanted to leave so bad that I signed whatever their lawyers gave me (laughs).
+I don’t regret it anymore, but back then I ended up looking for work whilst they were having success off the album I produced and co-wrote.
 That’s just how you learn, and it’s fine.
 But I’m glad that I chose to stay in the studio.
-I did end up getting a lot of work with big artists and by the time was 25, I’d done almost everything you could do as a mixer.
+I did end up getting a lot of work with big artists and by the time was twenty-five, I’d done almost everything you could do as a mixer.
 In addition to that, I had assistants in different studios that would assist me with engineering.
 So I might engineer the rhythm section of a track, leave the studio, and they would do the overdubs.
 I could then come back later to mix everything.
-This way, I could work on 4 or 5 albums at the same time.
+This way, I could work on four or five albums at the same time.

 Not really.
 I never worked loud, and still monitor quietly, so it was never a problem.

 You’ve said in past interviews that you had to teach yourself how to be an engineer as you went along.
-Is that true?
-How did you learn stuff that way?
-Wouldn’t you have to make mistakes at your client’s expense?
+But wouldn’t you have to make mistakes at your client’s expense?

 I sure did.
 Not too many, fortunately.
 At the end of the day, everything worked out and the labels and clients were happy, apparently, as they kept hiring me.
-I knew the desk and gear, so it was more about experimenting with mics.
+I knew the desk and gear, so it was more about experimenting with things like microphone brands and placement.
 Those things stay with you for life.
 I don’t work long hours anymore, but if I had to work two days straight, I could do that, as I’ve done it so many times in the past.

-Do you feel that working with Waves at such an early point helped your transition from analog to digital when the digital revolution happened?
+Do you feel that working with Waves at such an early point helped your transition from analog to digital?

 Absolutely.
 Back then, digital audio was in its early days, and you couldn’t do much with it.
-You couldn’t run many real-time plugins at the same time.
-You had to process the audio and then bounce it.
+You couldn’t run many real-time plugins simultaneously; you had to process the audio and then bounce it.
 But even prior to working with Waves, I had already mixed an album in-the-box, in 1993.
 I had a Triple DAT system by Creamware, which could run one real-time plugin on the master bus.
-So I would have to solo a sound, insert the compressor on the master bus, bounce it, bring it back into the session and replace the original, I would then follow it up with an EQ on the master bus, and do that for each instrument.
+So I would have to solo a sound, insert the compressor on the master bus, bounce it, bring it back into the session and replace the original file.
+I would then process the sound with an EQ on the master bus, and did that for each instrument.
 When I wanted to use a reverb, I would bring all the faders on the mixer down, insert a reverb on the master bus, and start pushing faders up.
-I wouldn’t be getting any dry signal, and I’d have to imagine how the instruments would be placed in the wet reverb.
-Then I’d bounce the all-wet reverb file, and import it back in as an audio track.
-If there was too much reverb on one sound, I’d do it again until I would get it right.
+I wouldn’t get any dry signal, and had to imagine how the instruments would be placed in the wet reverb.
+Then I’d bounce the all-wet reverb file and import it back in as an audio track.
+If there was too much reverb on one sound, I’d do it again until I got it right.

-Having worked in both analog and digital realms, do you find that you prefer one sound over the other?
+Having worked in both analog and digital realms, do you prefer one sound over the other?

-Working in-the-box also allows me to recall my mixes easily, all I have to do is line up my faders to unity gain.
+Working in-the-box also allows me to recall my mixes easily.
+All I have to do is line up my faders to unity gain.
 I always hated doing recalls on analog consoles in the past.
-It takes 2-3 hours and never sounds quite the same as the original mix.
+It takes two to three hours and never sounds quite the same as the original mix.
 So my workflow has changed, and this is how the benefits of digital come into play.
-In the old days, I’d have two days to mix a song, whereas now I can work on a mix for a few hours, and then listen to it on different systems, at home, in the car, on headphones, which is where the real work comes in.
-I’d make comments to myself, and apply those comments by loading up the session in just 5 minutes and tweaking the mix.
+In the old days, I’d have two days to mix a song, whereas now I can work on a mix for a few hours, and then listen to it on different systems at home, in the car or on headphones, which is where the real work comes in.
+I’d make comments to myself whilst listening, load up the session in just five minutes and tweak the mix.
 So I’m able to span my work over a period of a few days, but I end up spending roughly the same number of hours as before.

 I see that you have a big synth collection here.
-Where did you get all this?
+Where did you get all that?

 I just collected stuff over the years.
 I like my analog synths, but I’m a fan of digital synths too, which is why I enjoyed very much developing Element and Codex for Waves.
 I like how analog and digital domains interact.
 For example, our new wavetable synth, Codex, was created using my analog synths, which I used to create the wavetables.
-It’s not a sampler, since the technology allows you to use wavetables, allowing for more diverse manipulation, but you still have access to sounds that come from a MiniMoog, SH-101 or a Korg MS10.
+It’s not a sampler, since the technology lets you use wavetables, allowing for more diverse manipulation, but you still have access to sounds that come from a MiniMoog, an SH-101 or a Korg MS-10.